 Post your essay.
 Get expert feedback.
 For free.We're trying to help students improve their writing the hard way.
 Do you know students who want critical essay reviews from a professor of English Literature?
 Click like to share.
 Click here to sign up and post your own essay.
 We offer no paid services.
 All reviews are completely free.

 College Students Should Base Their Choice Of A Field Of Study On The Availability Of Jobs In That Field.
-Write A Response In Which You Discuss The Extent To Which You Agree Or Disagree With The Claim.
-In Developing And Supporting Your Position, Be Sure To

 For the college student interested in pursuing a an education leading to a definite career path, it may be that focusing studies on a particular area helps to ensure the student will be able to find employment following graduation.
 However, not all college students are so well focused and the economy may change from the time they enter college and when they actually graduate.
-Therefore, I disagree that all college students should pursue a specific course of study solely based on the amount of jobs available in that industry.
+Therefore, I disagree that all college students should pursue a specific course of study solely based on the number of jobs available in that industry.

 First, college students are typically between the ages of 18 and 25.
 Thus, the amount of life experience they have may be limited and they may not have a good idea of what their career interests are at this age.
 For instance, a college student may believe they are interested in art and indeed have the talent to purse that field and ultimately produce a successful career in the art industry.
 However, if the same student focuses their studies on the medical field, for example, because of the plentiful jobs available in medicine, they may never have discovered their passion and talent for art.
 Furthermore, the student may not enjoy medicine as much as he or she may have enjoyed art as a profession.
 It may also be that those who truly enjoy their careers are more successful than those who do not, and thus the student may not do as well in medicine as they would in the art industry.
 The reserve may also be true, that the student did not know he had a talent in art and did not study art in college because he based his field of study in medicine – where jobs are known to abound.